max-clarke/max-clarke.github.io/_posts/2019-02-17-Predcting-Genre-of-Music-Videos.md

 For my third project at Metis I was required to explore classification techniques.
 Coming from a background in music, I thought that it may be interesting to see how machine learning can be applied to audio.
 I was specifically interested in how styles of music could be differentiated from on another.
 I ultimately decided to build a web app that would take in a YouTube link and spit out a predicted genre along with its associated certainty.

-Here's an example of its performance.
+Here's an example of its performance classifying a selection from the oeuvre of Smash Mouth: All-Star.

 ![Smash Mouth Prediction](images/predictor_app_smashmouth.png)